 No matter what type you want to name, insurance is simply “risk transference;” the purchaser pays a fee - the premium - to transfer the risk from themselves to the insurer.
 In the case of cruise insurance, paying the premium may protect the passenger against losing a significant portion of their fare if they have to cancel the trip.
 If their connecting flight is delayed and their ship sails without them, the travel insurance may help them catch up with the ship.
 It could help pay for replacement necessities if their luggage is “misdirected,” or cover their costs if they become so ill they have to be evacuated from the ship midway through the cruise.

 Our cruise line offered its basic protection package for $190.30 per passenger.
 Because we live in our departure city, airline delays would not be a factor for us, nor would the possibility of baggage delays.
-We are generally healthy without any chronic problems that could rear their ugly heads, and we are not at all tentative about our desire to take this cruise.
+We are generally healthy without any chronic problems that could rear their ugly heads, and we were not at all tentative about our desire to take the cruise.
 But unexpected things can happen, so it was an option to be seriously considered.

 However, passengers should carefully review the things that would be covered – and, as importantly, things that would not – before purchasing any policy.
-Further, many credit cards include travel protection benefits as one of their “value-adds,” and a quick phone call to the issuer of the airline affinity card I would be using to pay for the cruise confirmed that my card has protection that at least equaled and possibly exceeded what the cruise line was offering.
+Further, many credit cards include travel protection benefits as one of their “value-adds,” and a quick phone call to the issuer of the airline affinity card I used to pay for the cruise confirmed that my card had protection that at least equaled and possibly exceeded what the cruise line was offering.
 For us, therefore, the cruise line’s protection package was not necessary but it is well worth considering if you do not have protection available through another source.

 In what Cruise Critic says “Just might be the year’s hottest trend,” beverage packages have become quite popular in the cruise industry.